Monster Hunter: World guide: monster hunting basics, combat tips, how to set up multiplayer on PC

 Get a feel for the controls in the training area so you aren’t just flailing buttons with reckless abandon.
 Should you get hit, if you back off for a bit, the red portion of your health has a chance to recover, meaning you won’t need to chug on potions and other healing items.

 As for the more advanced manoeuvres, if you have the opportunity to jump on top of a monster, do so.
 This will allow for you to get a few decent hits in as long as you can hold on for dear life while it flails around.
-You can also use a grappling hook to recover if you’re thrown off, to try and latch on once more.
+The circle on the bottom left of the screen will have a white aura around it that will flash yellow when a monster is about to attack.
+Brace yourself to avoid losing stamina.
+If it ever flashes red, move to another part of the body and brace, or you’ll be thrown off.
+As long as you still have stamina, you can attempt to use the grappling hook to latch back on if the monster throws you off.
+Once the circle dwindles enough, your hunter will enter a state where they’ll execute a powerful attack that can cripple foes and even sever tails from enemies whose tails can be severed.

 Tips for hunting in Monster Hunter: World